AFLplusplus/AFLplusplus/docs/afl-fuzz_approach.md

 in real-time:

 - queue/   - test cases for every distinctive execution path, plus all the starting files given by the user.
-This is the synthesized corpus mentioned in section 2.
+This is the synthesized corpus.

              Before using this corpus for any other purposes, you can shrink it to a smaller size using the afl-cmin tool.
 The tool will find